yuki24/capybara-shadowdom/README.md

 # Shadow DOM support for Capybara

-The `capybara-shadowm` gem adds basic support for the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) to Capybara.
+The `capybara-shadowdom` gem adds basic support for the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) to Capybara.

 ## Installation